curiousmike/instamike-server/READ.md

 # instamike-server

-This should be a mongodb
+This should be a mongodb.